felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-V2V.md

 ## Basic Workflow Diagram

-The workflow is very similar to the I2V workflow, except that here instead
+The workflow is very similar to the I2V workflow, except that in this case, we use the `Wan22FunControlToVideo` node to take a reference image and a video as input.
+The reference image is optional.
+In theory, the video can be anything, but this node expects a ControlNet-style video.
+If you provide something else, the results will be unpredictable.

 ```mermaid
 flowchart LR